Wildsong/docker-ArcGISWebAppBuilder/README.md

 ## Running WABDE

 Just using docker commands, you could do this.
-(Skip the "build" step if you want to pull the image from Docker Hub.)x
+(Skip the "build" step if you want to pull the image from Docker Hub.)

 ```bash
 docker build -t wildsong/wabde .